YextSolutions/hitchhikers-code/Answers/Frontend/Cards/adding-conditional-ctas.md

 description: Walkthrough of the card updates needed to add a conditional CTA.
 keywords: Boolean, HBS, Accepting New Patients
 ---

-What a clever idea!
+You may only want the “Book Appointment” CTA to show up on provider cards when that provider is accepting new patients which is a field populated in the KG. ie. If acceptingNewPatients=true --> display tertiary CTA.

+This could bypass adding/removing information from the KG as doctors’ statuses change, so all you would have to do to would be toggle “Accepting New Patients” for the CTA to surface in Answers.

 You can easily do this by adding a boolean to your component.js file, and modifying the handlebars template to *only* show the third CTA if that boolean evaluates to true.

 **component.js**
 The first step is to pass the information about whether a provider is accepting patients.
 Add an attribute in your component.js file to store whether or not a provider is accepting new patients.
 If you use the profile field, when this is marked as 'Yes', the boolean will evaluate to `true`; if it's marked as false *or* unpopulated, it will evaluate to `false`.